CrIME IN ILLINOIS ONLINE HELP

 Data Element 3-Incident Date

-Data Element 3-Report Date Indicator • Only required if incident
+Data Element 3-Report Date Indicator • Only

 Data Element 3-Incident Hour